Jbleezy/BO2-Reimagined/README.md

 * Nuke: enemy players lose 400 points
 * Nuke: deals 75 damage to all alive enemy players
 * Nuke: makes all downed enemy players bleed out
-* Added new CDC and CIA revive icons
+* Added new CDC and CIA revive waypoint icons
-* Added teammate head icons
 * Added kill feed (includes downs, revives, and bleed outs)
 * Added player kills on scoreboard (replaces headshots)
 * Scoreboard always shows your team on top
 * Spawn points are assigned to a team
 * Added limited weapon check for saved weapons on bleed out
 * Properly restores dual wield weapon left clip ammo, alt weapon ammo, and equipment on respawn
+* Player offscreen waypoint arrow only shows for your team
 * Can only spectate your team
 * Added option to change teams in game